 My first encounter with eggplant was my mom’s moussaka.
 She loved testing out new recipes—whether from her New York Times Cookbook or her international friends from the university.
 A Greek family lived down the street and I’m certain it was their recipe that my sisters and I refused to eat.
 We were being obstinate and didn’t want to try the new veggie my mom was introducing to the family.
 So I can’t totally fault my husband’s picky genes for this snub by my children.

 At least the boys tried this eggplant rollatini!
 The hubby did not.
 I had a teeny ray of hope since he admitted having (and enjoying) octopus and sea bass in Las Vegas a couple of weeks ago!
 But knowing their palates, I had an alternate entree for the meat lovers and I was happy to have the rest of this eggplant rollatini recipe all for myself!

 Eggplant Rollatini with Ricotta and Mozzarella

 Since I figured I’d be the only taker, I used small Japanese eggplant and made a fraction of my recipe.
 I’d recommend peeling your vegetable as it was a bit of a challenge to cut (and bite) through the cooked skin.
 But the filling was lovely as was the marinara topping.
 Those menfolk don’t know what they’re missing.
-If you have vegetarian guests for the holidays, this Eggplant Rollatini is a marvelous recipe to have up your sleeve!
-And if this Italian-inspired dish doesn’t fit your needs, check out all the amazing meatless meals below.
+If you have vegetarian guests for the holidays, this Eggplant Rollatini with ricotta and mozzarella is a marvelous recipe to have up your sleeve!
+And if this Italian-inspired dish doesn’t fit your needs, check out a few more amazing meatless meals below.